HaniAmmar/JQen/README.md

 ## What is JQen?

-JQen is a JavaScript module that leverages the Qentem Engine library (via WebAssembly) for fast, safe, and expressive template rendering.
-Bring the full power of C++ template parsing and JSON data handling to web browsers.
+JQen is a WebAssembly-based template engine for browser environments.
+It uses the core rendering logic from Qentem Engine, allowing JavaScript applications to render templates using structured JSON data with minimal overhead.

+Unlike JavaScript template engines that rely on dynamic evaluation, JQen parses and renders templates through a controlled C++ engine, improving performance, consistency, and security.

 ---

 ## Features

--   Fast template rendering implemented in C++ and compiled to WebAssembly.
+* Fast template rendering written in C++ and compiled to WebAssembly.
--   Low memory overhead.
+* Low memory footprint.
--   Safe evaluation without arbitrary code execution.
+* Safe template evaluation without `eval()` or arbitrary code execution.
--   Variable replacement with automatic HTML escaping.
--   Raw variable replacement (without HTML escaping) is also supported.
+* Automatic HTML escaping for variable output.
+* Raw output support when escaping is not needed.
--   Nested loops with grouping and sorting.
+* Nested loops with grouping and sorting support.
--   Nested if conditions and inline conditional tags.
--   Arithmetic evaluation via the math tag.
+* Conditional rendering with nested and inline conditions.
+* Built-in arithmetic operations through math tags.
+* JSON-based rendering input.
+* Consistent behavior across platforms through the shared Qentem Engine core.

 ---